NicMcPhee/web-sockets-example/README.md

 #### Linting the client

-We have included a tool called ESLint which helps analyze the code and catch various errors.
+We have included a tool called ESLint which helps analyze the client TypeScript and JavaScript code and catch various errors and concerns.
 You will most likely see it directly in VS Code as yellow and red underlines.
-You can also directly run the linter on the entire client by running `ng lint`.
+You can also directly run the linter on the entire client by running `ng lint` in the terminal in the `client` directory.
 This will check the whole client project and tell you if there are any issues.

 ### Testing the server